Dr Kavery Nambisan , novelist, is Coorg Person of the Year, 2005.

 Whether Kavery Nambisan is wielding the scalpel or the pen, she does so with infinite ease and a definite purpose.
-Bopanna P T salutes the proud Kodava who decided very early in life that as doctor she would serve those who needed her service the most – the rural poor.
+She decided very early in life that as doctor she would serve those who needed her service the most – the rural poor.

-It was not an easy task to select the Coorg Person of the Year.
+It was not an easy task to select the Coorg Person of the Year, says journalist P.T.
+Bopanna, promoter of Coorg’s first news portal www.coorgtourisminfo.com, which conducted a poll to select the Coorg person of the year.
 Three persons stood out for their achievements at the all-India level.
 The Chennai-based Joshna Chinnappa, the great Indian squash hope, and the upcoming Karnataka cricketer Robin Uthappa, a star in India’s cricket firmament, and doctor-writer Kavery Poonacha Nambisan.

-Finally, www.coorgtourisminfo.com, the first news and tourism portal of Kodagu, selected Kavery Poonacha because of two reasons.
+Finally, Kavery Poonacha was selected the winner because of two reasons.
 The colourful Kodava community has produced a number of outstanding sports persons, but there are not many persons of eminence in the literary field.

 Besides being a writer of repute in English with five novels and several children’s books, Kavery, a highly qualified doctor with a foreign degree, has opted to serve the people in the rural areas of India.
 Moreover, in the recent years, she has been working in the rural parts of Coorg, directly benefiting the local community.